 - supporting and involving the least active pupils in accessing sport

 We are committed to ensuring that all children benefit from the Sports Premium regardless of ability and that the most able children are given the opportunity to compete and access sporting facilities in the wider community.
-In the academic year 2016-17 we were allocated £8730.
-Over the academic year 2017-18 we will be allocated a total of £17,570.
+Over the academic year 2018-19 we will be allocated a total of £17,651.
 An overview of how this was spent last year and the resulting impact is detailed in the report below.